NoahDavey/100-days-of-code/log/r1-log.md

 Was working on the bulk getting of price data from coingecko today.
 Though struggled to make progress as i ran into a roadblock when trying to identify the assetInfo from the database for each balance object returned from binance.
 Not the biggest issue in the world.
 But i wonder if it is a sign of some key architechture decisions i will need to make...
 Also making a note that the balance service should probably call an 'exchangeIntegrationService' or similar which would get all integrated exchange data in a consistent format

 ### R1D67
+I missed yesterday but that was because of mine and livs 2 year so ill give myself that one aha.
+Managed to get the bulk balance getting from CoinGecko today.
+Took me a bit to sort out a few issues, mainly around linting not liking code and having to figure out ways around it.
+Was overall a good thought exercise though and glad it is done now.
+Might spend some time tomorrow trying to figure out how we can abstract away the 'getPricingData' like calls

 ### R1D68
 ### R1D69
 ### R1D70